Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### -------------encryption only---------------------
 >nano /etc/default/grub
 >>GRUB_ENABLE_CRYPTODISK=y
-### Find UUID (PARTUUID for /dev/sdX2) of crypto partition so we can add it to grub config
+### Find UUID (UUID for /dev/sdX2) of crypto partition so we can add it to grub config
 >blkid
 ### Now set this line including proper UUID in place of "\<device-UUID>":
 #### (temporarly you can use /dev/sdX2 in place of "UUID=\<device-UUID>" and change it later easy in gui mode)